taskbase/open-taskpool/README.md

 # Outlook

-In thhe future the [current dataset](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db) will be extended by adding language learning exercises for:
+In the future the [current dataset](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db) will be extended by adding language learning exercises for:

 - DE 🇩🇪 → EN 🇬🇧